basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 its performance; Riak enables you to tune a subset of those parameters in each node's [[configuration files|Configuration Files#Erlang-VM]].
-The table below lists some of the parameters that are available, showing both their names as used directly in Erlang and their names as Riak parameters.
+The table below lists some of the parameters that are available, showing both their names as used in Erlang and their names as Riak parameters.

 Erlang parameter | Riak parameter :----------------|:--------------